ssubedi09/Hateful-Memes-Classification/README.md

 This project aims to build robust models for **hateful meme classification**, leveraging **image-based**, **text-based**, and **multimodal CLIP-based** approaches.
 Our goal is to **maximize hateful content detection** while keeping **false positives low** on non-hateful memes.

----

-## 🧠 Abstract

-> Hateful memes pose a significant challenge in content moderation due to their **multimodal nature**.
-The sarcasm, cultural context, or implicit meaning in memes frequently arise from the **interplay between the image and the caption**.
->
 > This project explores the classification of hateful memes using three different approaches:
 >
 > - **Image-based classifier**